 Visiting Artist and Practitioner Series

 Our Visiting Artists, Curators, and Practitioners series offers diverse and vibrant programming of between five-six speakers each of whom conducts a lecture centered on their work and practice, as well as visiting with students in their studio-settings.
-All lectures are free and open to the public.
+All lectures are free and open to the public at the Studio Arts Building Room 240.